LagoLunatic/dsvrandom/README.txt

 Enemy Locations: Randomizes which non-boss enemies appear where.
 Enemy Drops: Randomizes the items, souls, and glyphs dropped by non-boss enemies, as well as their drop chances.
 Boss Souls: Randomizes the souls dropped by bosses as well as Wallman's glyph (DoS/OoE only).
+Equipment Stats: Randomizes weapon and armor stats.
-Item Stats/Behavior: Randomizes item stats and how weapons behave.
+Weapon Behavior: Randomizes how weapons behave.
+Consumable Behavior: Randomizes what consumables do and how powerful they are.
 Skill Stats/Behavior: Randomizes skill stats and how skills behave.
-Shop Items: Randomizes what items are for sale in the shop.
+Shop Items: Randomizes what items are for sale in the shop and item prices.
 Wooden Chest Items: Randomizes the pool of items for wooden chests in each area (OoE only).
 Villagers: Randomizes where villagers are located (OoE only).
 Weapon Synthesis: Randomizes which items Yoko can synthesize (DoS only).
 Enemy Stats: Randomizes enemy stats, weaknesses, and resistances.
+Enemy Animation Speed: Randomizes the speed at which each enemy's animations play at, which affects their attack speed.
+Portraits: Randomizes where portraits are located (PoR only).
+Red Soul Walls: Randomizes which bullet souls are needed to open red walls (DoS only).
+Rooms and Areas (Map-friendly): Randomly generates a new map and connects the rooms to match the map.
+Starting Room: Randomizes which room you start in.
+Room Connections (Not map-friendly): Randomizes which rooms within an area connect to each other.
+(The map is not useful with this option, so finding where to go can be extremely difficult.)
+Area Connections (Not map-friendly): Randomizes which areas connect to each other.

+As well as several other options that change how the game is played:
+Scavenger Mode: Common enemies never drop items, souls, or glyphs.
+You have to rely on pickups you find placed in the world.
+Unlock Boss Doors (DoS only): You don't need magic seals to open boss doors.
+Short Mode (PoR only): Removes 4 random portrait areas from the game.
+Unlocking Brauner requires beating the bosses of the 4 portraits that remain (not counting Nest of Evil).
+Open World Map (OoE only): Make all areas except Dracula's Castle accessible from the start.
+Allow Requiring Glitches to Win: If checked, certain glitches may be necessary to beat the game.
+Bonus Starting Items: Starts you out with 3 random extra items and 3 random extra skills.

-There are also some buggy, experimental options:
+There are also some buggy, experimental randomization options:
 Players: Randomizes player graphics and movement stats.
 Boss Locations: Randomizes which bosses appear where.
-Area Connections: Randomizes which areas connect to each other.
-Room Connections: Randomizes which rooms within an area connect to each other.
-Starting Room: Randomizes which room you start in.
 Enemy AI: Shuffles the AI of non-boss enemies (extremely buggy).
 Skill Sprites: Randomizes the graphics used by each skill.
-Enemy Animation Speed: Randomizes the speed at which each enemy's animations play at, which affects their attack speed.

 Every seed should be completable as long as you don't use the experimental options.
 If you think you've found a seed that's unwinnable, first check the spoiler log (located at /logs/spoiler_log.txt) to make sure you haven't missed something.